Frequently asked questions

 Will my GitHub token be stored?

-No. Your token is saved in your browser's localStorage only — it never leaves your device except to authenticate directly with the GitHub API.
-StarMapper does not store tokens server-side.
+No. Your token is saved in your browser's session memory (sessionStorage) and auto-clears after 30 minutes or when you close the tab.
+It never leaves your browser except as an API relay header to GitHub.
+StarMapper has no accounts and does not store tokens server-side.

 Is StarMapper open source?